apple/swift-embedded-examples/nrfx-blink-sdk/README.md

   - The West build system.
   - A Python virtualenv for Zephyr.
   - Zephyr SDK/toolchain.
   - Host flash/debug tools for the board you're using.
-For example, for the nRF52840-DK board you'll need the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools).
+For example, for the nRF52840-DK board you'll need the [nRF Util](https://www.nordicsemi.com/Products/Development-tools/nRF-Util).

 - Before trying to use Swift with the Zephyr SDK, make sure your environment works and can build the provided C/C++ sample projects, in particular:
   - Try building and running the "simple/blink" example from Zephyr written in C.